ra1nfalll/nextframe413/README.md

 | UNet + ConvLSTM  |  ![download](https://user-images.githubusercontent.com/49618034/233895145-df364043-cf2c-42f0-a2f5-23276d21c486.png) |

 ### Hyper parameter Tuning
-The UNet architecture led to a slower learning process compared to the original model.
-Therefore, for the UNet architecture we chose to run for 10 epochs, and then we noticed that training for a greater number of epochs did not lead to big improvements in the loss of the model.
-When choosing the batch sizes we first experimented with lower batch sizes such as 3, and then we started to increase it in our different iterations of training the model.
-The biggest batch size we reached was 30, and we noticed that the batch that led to the faster progress while training was the batch size of 16.
+The UNet + ConvLSTM we trained for 10 epochs, because the model stabilizes after the 6th epoch and there is no considerable improvement in learning after the 10th epoch.
+In order to make a comparison to this model, which is our main model, we trained both the "One ConvLSTM" and the UNet for 10 epochs as well.
+For the UNet + ConvLSTM we even trained the model for 150 epochs, which lead to no improvement, no visible feature was learned by the model.
+When choosing the batch size we first started with batch size of 3, but we noticed that this led to a very slow training process, hence we fixed our batch size at 16.
+The batch size of 16 improved the training time, but did not penalize the training loss considerably.

 ## Results